-Reports in the Russian press have also noted that some strategic rocket forces personnel have faced serious financial hardship.
-Inadequate funding for training and maintenance, along with low morale, could lead to an eventual breakdown of authority among strategic rocket troops.
+According to Russian press reports, strategic rocket forces personnel have faced serious financial hardship.
+Inadequate funding for training and maintenance, along with low morale, could lead to an eventual breakdown of authority.
 Shooting incidents at facilities that house nuclear weapons or materials and onboard a nuclear-powered attack submarines have raised further concerns about the reliability of Russia's military personnel.
 Although problems with the troops probably would not lead to the unauthorized use of nuclear weapons, they could make it difficult for Russia to remain confident in the reliability and effectiveness of its nuclear deterrent.
 The National Intelligence Council reported, in February 2002, that these concerns had eased somewhat in recent years, as the Russian economy had improved and wages were restored.
 Russia has also implemented several programs that screen troops responsible for nuclear weapons for psychological, drug, and alcohol problems.

 In 1999, concerns focused on the possibility that the Y2K bug could pose problems for Russia's military systems.
-A team from the U.S. Defense Department that traveled to Moscow in mid-February 1999 to assess the problem and proposed that the two nations man a joint early warning center at the end of December 1999.
-The two nations established the Y2K Center for Strategic Stability at Peterson Air Force Base in Colorado.
+The two nations established the Y2K Center for Strategic Stability at Peterson Air Force Base in Colorado in late 1999.
 Together they monitored ballistic missile launches world-wide from December 30, 1999 through January 15, 2000.
 Russian officers manned the center and had access to data from U.S. early warning assets.
 The New Year passed with no apparent or reported missile warning problems.